ABE1617/Multi-Truck-Delivery-Route-Optimization-Using-Genetic-Algorithm/README.md

 ## 🧠 Objective

-To design and implement a scalable algorithm that finds efficient delivery routes for multiple trucks across a randomly generated map of cities—minimizing total travel distance and demonstrating the effectiveness of heuristic-based problem solving.
+To design and implement a scalable algorithm that finds efficient delivery routes for multiple trucks across a randomly generated map of cities minimizing total travel distance and demonstrating the effectiveness of heuristic-based problem solving.

 ## 💡 What I Built